|Organization||Zimbabwe People First|

 |Known for||Being an Ambassador.|

-After independence, he was commissioned as a colonel of the Zimbabwe National Army and appointed the first commandant of the Zimbabwe Staff College.
-He served as Deputy Brigade Commander in Masvingo and Bulawayo before he served as ambassador extraordinary and plenipotentiary to Cuba (with multiple accreditation to Guyana and Nicaragua), Russia (with multiple accreditation to Ukraine, Belarus, Khazakstan and Poland), and Mozambique (with multiple accreditation to Swaziland) between 1993 and 2014.
+1993 to 2014 - Ambassador extraordinary and plenipotentiary to Cuba (with multiple accreditation to Guyana and Nicaragua), Russia (with multiple accreditation to Ukraine, Belarus, Khazakstan and Poland), and Mozambique (with multiple accreditation to Swaziland).

 In an interview he said that he left Zanu-PF voluntarily because of the injustices that he saw around him.
 He joined Zimbabwe People First where he became leader amid protests by founders Didymus Mutasa and Rugare Gumbo.
 Said Mutambara:

 The decision to leave Zanu PF is mine alone, motivated by the injustices I see around me.

 Unlike other comrades, I have not been suspended, dismissed or influenced to leave Zanu PF.
 My conscience forbids me from remaining in Zanu PF given its track record of intimidation and violence that run against the ethos and values of our revolutionary armed struggle.

 The manner in which Mujuru was removed on unsubstantiated allegations is a disgrace to Zanu PF.
 Mugabe had the power to remove her on grounds of poor performance.
 It did not require First Lady Grace Mugabe — holding an unelected and ceremonial position — to undress her using language unbefitting of any mother, to force her to resign or be dismissed.